inlab-geo/cofi-resources/docs/software_carpentry/python_packaging.md

           uv run pytest
 ```

-`pyfm2d` contains  fortran code ithat needs to be compiled for a package where
+The package `pyfm2d` contains  fortran code hat needs to be compiled for a package where this is not the
-this is not the case there is no need to setup a fortran compiler and this step
-can be omitted.
+case there is no need to setup a fortran compiler and this step  can be omitted.

 ## Publishing on PyPI